175-151-Great Vocals

 Writer/Composer: Leo Delibes (1883)

-Joan’s Australian’s gift to the Opera world was her magnificent soprano voice, one critic defining it as “caressing molten honey.”
-American Marilyn’s gift, a rapturous mezzo soprano voice, specializing in “executing difficult coloratura passages.”
+Australian Joan Sutherland’s musical gift to the Classical Opera world was her magnificent soprano voice, one critic defining it as “caressing molten honey.”
+American Marilyn Horne’s gift, a rapturous mezzo soprano voice, specializing in “executing difficult coloratura passages.”
 This magnificent pairing, results in one of the most stunning deliveries as a duet in Opera history.
 Together, this is one of their crowning achievements in their 50-year-plus careers.
-Their ability read each other and hit the complex high harmonies makes this an surreal listening experience…Breathtakingly Beautiful!
+Their ability to read each other and hit those complex high harmonies makes this a surreal listening experience…Breathtakingly Beautiful!

 174. THE DANCE (1990)